akira-main/akira-main/README.md

 ## 🚀 About Me

 I'm Akira, a Senior Software Developer and the founder of **Akira Solutions**.
-I specialize in creating high-ticket, custom software solutions for clients using a wide range of technologies.
+I specialize in creating high-value, custom software solutions for clients using a wide range of technologies.
 My expertise includes:

 - **Frontend:** React.js, React Native, Expo, Next.js
-- **Backend:** Node.js, Nest, Prisma, Spring Boot, ASP.NET Core
+- **Backend:** Node.js, Nest, Prisma, Spring Boot, ASP.NET Core, Express
-- **Languages:** Java, Kotlin, C#, Python
+- **Languages:** Javascript, Typescript, Java, Kotlin, C#, Python
 - **Databases:** PostgreSQL, MongoDB, SQL Server

 I'm passionate about pushing the boundaries of software development and achieving a symbiotic relationship with AI to enhance creativity and productivity.